floppyhammer/flint_gui/README.md

   </a>
 </p>

-Flint is a vector-based GUI framework in development.
+Flint is a vector-based Vulkan GUI framework in development.

 ![Example 1](screenshot_1.png)